Russian Cyber Threat Groups – Could they compromise your Twitter Handle?

 Cyber threat groups frequently design innovative ways to cover their tracks.
 In early 2015, a new malware emerged, which the analysts are calling HAMMERTOSS, from an advanced persistent threat (APT) group.
-How HAMMERTOSS works - the five stages, from looking for a Twitter handle to executing commands, including uploading victim’s data to cloud storage services

 The Russian attacker group that FireEye knows as APT29, employs HAMMERTOSS to compromise its targets.
 Using a variety of techniques – from creating an algorithm that generate daily Twitter handles to embedding pictures with commands.
 The developers behind HAMMERTOSS have devised a particularly effective tool.
 HAMMERTOSS uses Twitter, GitHub, and cloud storage services to relay commands and extract data from compromised networks.